New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Browns stats and trends

-- The Browns have been underdogs by 1 point or more three times this season and have covered the spread twice.
+- This season, the Browns have two against the spread wins in three games as an underdog of 1.5 points or more.

-- Cleveland's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).
+- Cleveland's games this year have eclipsed the over/under five times in nine opportunities (55.6%).

-- Cleveland is 3-2 against the spread and 3-2 overall when the team notches more than 18.9 points.
+- Cleveland is 3-2 against the spread and 3-2 overall in games when it scores more than 18.9 points.

-- The Browns have turned the ball over eight times, eight fewer times than the Patriots have forced turnovers (16).
+- This season the Browns have eight turnovers, eight fewer than the Patriots have takeaways (16).

 Home and road insights

-- New England has two wins against the spread, and is 1-4 overall, at home this year.
+- New England has two wins against the spread, and is 1-4 overall, at home this season.

-- At home, the Patriots have one win ATS (1-2) as 1-point favorites or more.
+- The Patriots have one win ATS (1-2) as 1.5-point favorites or greater at home.

-- New England has gone over the total twice in five home games this year.
+- This season, in five home games, New England has gone over the total twice.

-- In away games, Cleveland is 2-2 overall and 3-1 against the spread.
+- Cleveland is 2-2 overall, and 3-1 against the spread, in away games.

-- In four away games this season, Cleveland has hit the over three times.
+- Cleveland has gone over the total in three of four away games this season.

 Powered by Data Skrive.